Galser/golang-hello/README.md

 # Description

 GoLang program that prints hello.
-This repository provides appropriate instructions and files to provision your own [Vagrant](https://www.vagrantup.com/) environment and run inside it the sample **"hello"** program.
+To run this programm we are going to use virtual machine managed by Vagrant -  tool for building and managing virtual machine environments in a single workflow.
+This repository provides appropriate instructions and files to provision your own VM with [Vagrant](https://www.vagrantup.com/) environment and run inside it the sample **"hello"** program.

 *Code had been tested under MacOs Mojave 10.14.6 and Ubuntu 18.04.3 LTS (Bionic Beaver)*